dart-lang/pub-dev/doc/development.md

 dart bin/fake_server.dart run --data-file=dev-data-file.jsonl
 ```

+The fake_server.dart script picks up changes and rebuilds your style sheets when initializing.

 ## Local accounts

 The web app and the API endpoints use a simple mechanism to map access tokens
 to authenticated accounts: `user-at-domain-dot-com` gets mapped to `user@domain.com`.

-- On the web app one can use this token by clicking on the `Sign in` top nav item.
+- On the web app, use `localhost:8080/sign-in?fake-email=your-email@example.com` to sign in.
 - On the API endpoints one should send the `Authorization` header with `Bearer $token` as value.

 ## Updating generated code